Patchwork-Archive/Patchwork-Browser/public/announcements.md

+# 2025/4/04
+It has been a while.
+Many graduations have happened since December...

+These past few months have most been changes on the backend.
+Ideally the new method for handling archival jobs should reduce the times the pipeline breaks.

+Additionally, we have switched from a self-hosted Umami analytics to GoatCounter instead.

+Radio has been updated: 17998 songs now in cycle!
+Archival Continues...

+---

 # 2025/01/15
 Added new feature to channel and video pages to show previous names of channels if they are recorded
 - Other metadata such as profile pics, banners, and channel descriptions won't have this history